Kevin Hayes (cricketer): Oxford University and Lancashire

+Cumberland and minor leagues

 He later joined Cumberland for the 1988 season, making his debut for the county against Lincolnshire in the MCCA Knockout Trophy.
 He played Minor counties cricket for Cumberland from 1988 to 1991, making ten Minor Counties Championship and six MCCA Knockout Trophy appearances.
 He also made two List A appearances, against Worcestershire in the 1988 NatWest Trophy and Lancashire in the 1989 NatWest Trophy.